Louisa121/Q_trunc/README.md

 # Q_trunc
+To correct the illumination intensity of nephelometers.
+Larger influences on bigger particles, e.g. dust.

-normalized illumination intensity RR903 from Fig. 2 in Muller et al., 2009
+Normalized illumination intensity RR903 from Fig. 2 in Muller et al., 2009

 or normalized illumination intensity f_theta from Fig. 4 in Anderson et al., 1996